 Medical transitioning is a broad-reaching topic with many considerations, so I’ll keep it short.
 Find a good doctor.
 If you are young, find a pediatric endocrinologist who can help you figure out what to do in terms of puberty blockers and hormone replacement therapy.
 If you are an adult, an endocrinologist can help you get started, especially with hormones, but do your research first.
 Search for a “trans-friendly doctor” near you or use LGBTQI provider directories.
 (See references for a list of provider directories).
 Sometimes it is helpful to find someone, like a therapist, who specializes in working with transitioning clients and can help you navigate the medical system through transition.

 This post just barely starts to talk about this complicated gender journey you are on.
 Please check out the references below for books and other resources to help you make this journey as smooth as possible.

 UCSF Transgender Care discussion of terminology and pronouns. https://transcare.ucsf.edu/guidelines/gender-nonconforming

 Hoffman-Fox, D. (2017).
 You and your gender identity.
 A guide to discovery.
 Skyhorse.

 Rainess, S. J. (2015).
 Real talk for teens.
 Jump start guide to gender transitioning and beyond.
 Harbor View Press

 World Professional Association for Transgender Health (WPATH) provider directory search. https://www.wpath.org/provider/search

 –Matt Todd MA, LCMHCA

-Matt Todd, MA, LCMHCA is a Licensed Clinical Mental Health Counselor Associate in North Carolina, and is currently accruing hours toward full licensure.
-To schedule an appointment with Matt or any of the therapists at Carolina Sexual Wellness Center, call 919-297-8322.
+Matt Todd, MA, LCMHCA is a Licensed Clinical Mental Health Counselor Associate in North Carolina and a former employee of Carolina Sexual Wellness Center.
+To schedule an appointment any of the therapists at CSWC, call 919-297-8322.